Artanidos/FlatSiteBuilderPython/README.md

 ```

 ## Contact
-If you have any feature requests then just send me an email with your ideas to artanidos@gmail.com
+If you have any feature requests then just send me an email with your ideas to artanidos@crowdware.at

 ## Donations
 If you like to support my work on the FlatSiteBuilder you are invited to [become a patron](https://www.patreon.com/artananda).